Frances Glessner Lee’s Birthday Gala Celebration

 March 25-30, 2019

 Glessner House is delighted to announce Frances Glessner Lee’s birthday and our next major restoration project.
-Inspired by the recent return of Fanny Glessner’s childhood bed, a generous anonymous donor has provided funding for the complete restoration of her second floor bedroom.
-This exciting project will include rebuilding the missing wall between her bedroom and that of her brother George; restoring moldings; repairing and refinishing the floor; adding period lighting; recreating her draperies and daybed; and reconstructing the ‘secret passage’ that connected the two children’s bedrooms.
+Inspired by the recent return of Fanny Glessner’s childhood bed, a generous anonymous donor has provided funding for the first phase of restoration of her bedroom.
+This exciting project will include rebuilding the missing wall between her bedroom and that of her brother George; recreating missing moldings; repairing and refinishing the floor; and reconstructing the ‘secret passage’ that connected the two children’s bedrooms.

 The week of activities includes important fundraising events as well as engaging public programs designed to connect with long-time supporters and to introduce Glessner House to new audiences in and around Chicagoland.
 The week includes:

-This celebration is the public opening of Fanny Glessner’s newly restored bedroom.
+This celebration is the public opening of the first phase of restoration of Fanny Glessner’s bedroom.
 The event will include beverages, hors d’oeuvres, music on the stunning parlor piano, tours of the restoration, recognition of our generous donor, and, of course, birthday cake!

 Click here to become a birthday party sponsor.